jv-vogler/pr-description-generator/README.md

 npm run dev
 ```
 # Improvements
+- Implement the Command pattern to be able to undo/redo actions

 Feel free to reach out if you have any ideas or suggestions!

 # License